 Carbon monoxide might be an emergency, so it’s not a thing to mess around with.

-Carbon monoxide is hazardous because you aren’t able to see it, smell it with your nose or detect it with your taste buds.
-It’s not as dangerous in little doses and can’t be purified.
+Carbon monoxide is hazardous because you cannot see it, smell it with your nose or detect it with your taste buds.
+It’s not as dangerous in low amounts and can’t be filtrated.

 Carbon monoxide is a result of spent fuel.
-It can filter into your house during cold weather if the heat exchanger on your gas furnace cracks.
-While it depends on how considerable the leak is and the ventilation in a home, the gas can become lethal in just a few minutes.
+It can filter into your residence during the winter if the heat exchanger on your gas furnace cracks.
+While it depends on how considerable the leak is and the ventilation in a home, the gas can become fatal in just a few minutes.

-Once inhaled, the gas has a half-life of about five hours.
-If you are taking in clean air, it will take five hours to get it out of your system.
-You will need an extra five hours to decrease that level by half.
+Once breathed in, it has a half-life of about five hours.
+If you are inhaling clean air, you will need five hours to get it out of your system.
+It requires an extra five hours to decrease that level by half.

 3. Carbon Monoxide Reaction Can Resemble Other Illnesses

-It may also mimic symptoms that can be confused with the flu, viral infections and chronic fatigue syndrome, among other things.
+Carbon monoxide may also mimic symptoms that can be misdiagnosed as the flu, viral infections and chronic fatigue syndrome, among other things.

-Here are several precautions you can complete to keep your home safe:
+Here are several ways you can complete to keep your residence safe:

-- Every residence with at least one fuel-burning appliance, attached garage or fireplace should have a carbon monoxide alarm.
+- Every residence with at least one fuel-burning heater, attached garage or fireplace should have a carbon monoxide alarm.
 It’s necessary to have a sensor on each level of your home, including the basement and garage.
 You also should have one installed inside or outside of every bedroom.
-Aren’t using a carbon monoxide alarm in your home?
+Don’t use a carbon monoxide system in your home?

 Call Service Experts Heating & Air Conditioning at 866-397-3787 to buy one.
-Ask our techs about our affordable Wi-Fi carbon monoxide detectors.
+Ask our Experts about our affordable Wi-Fi carbon monoxide detectors.

-- If you already own a carbon monoxide alarm, consistently check or put in new batteries.
-You should look at batteries every 90 days, and get a new alarm every three to five years.
+- If you already own a carbon monoxide alarm, consistently check or replace the batteries.
+You should look at batteries every season, and replace the system every three to five years.

-- If your carbon monoxide system sounds, get out of your house immediately and call 911.
+- If your carbon monoxide system sounds, exit your residence immediately and dial 911.

 Protect Your Family with Support from Service Experts Heating & Air Conditioning

-Carbon monoxide doesn’t have to be frightening, and with the proper steps your residence can be safe from the toxic gas.
+Carbon monoxide doesn’t have to be frightening, and with the right precautions your residence can be safe from the toxic gas.
 Take the precautions and call Service Experts Heating & Air Conditioning at 866-397-3787 to learn more.